 Management-chemical control: COMMERCIAL USE

 - carbaryl (Sevin and other brands) at 2 lb ai/a.
 PHI 7 days.
+Toxic to bees; see label for ways to minimize risk.

 - diazinon (several brands) at 1 lb ai/a.
 PHI 7 days.
 Apply when blossom buds separate.
 One application per season allowed; as such, consider other pests that may need to be managed with diazinon.
 Restricted use pesticide.